daos-stack/daos/docs/admin/rebuild_controls.md

 $ dmg pool reintegrate --ranks=3 p1
 ```

-Run `dmg pool query` in a loop (with short delays between commands).
+Run `dmg pool query` a few times, possibly with the `--health-only` option, and not too
+frequently.

 First, it may be seen that the pool map has been updated for the reintegrating engine rank 3
 (pool map `version=85` instead of 77, and targets `disabled=0` instead of 8).
 And it could be